KonKdev/shopping-cart/README.md

 - [Jest](https://jestjs.io/)
 - [Cloudinary (Image Compressor)](https://cloudinary.com/)

-## Thoughts
+##Thoughts

-I used quite a few new tools this project, including TypeScript, Vite, React Router, TailwindCSS, and React Testing Library.
+ We used quite a few new tools this project, including TypeScript, Vite, React Router, TailwindCSS, and React Testing Library.
 Quite an enlightening project!